sjbrown/misc_work/deckahedron/foundation.md

 )

-When a character attempts an action that is governed by physical strength, like lifting a heavy gate, they will use their Strength rank to determine the action's success.
+When a character attempts an action that is governed by physical strength, like lifting a heavy gate, the Strength rank will determine the action's success.

-When a character attempts an action that is governed by their reaction time, nervous system, and fast-twitch muscles, like leaping onto a running buffalo, they will use their Dexterity rank to determine the action's success.
+When a character attempts an action that is governed by their reaction time, nervous system, and fast-twitch muscles, like leaping onto a running buffalo, the Dexterity rank will determine the action's success.

-When a character attempts an action that is governed by the grey glob sloshing around in their skull, like finding clues in an ancient book, they will use their Intelligence rank to determine the action's success.
+When a character attempts an action that is governed by the grey glob sloshing around in their skull, like finding clues in an ancient book, the Intelligence rank will determine the action's success.

 # Core Resolution Mechanic: The Deckahedron